Carol Danvers: Marvel Cinematic Universe

 Carol Danvers / Captain Marvel appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Brie Larson.
 This version was originally a test pilot working under Dr. Wendy Lawson in 1989 before she was shot down by a Kree squadron while piloting a plane with an experimental engine, which granted her her powers.
 For her first appearance in her live-action eponymous film (2019), her "Binary" powers take on a fiery appearance, which was influenced by a more scientifically accurate interpretation of her abilities compared to previous depictions along with influence from the anime series Dragon Ball Z, as well as other comic books and video games.
 Following Captain Marvel, Danvers subsequently appears in the live-action films Avengers: Endgame (2019), Shang-Chi and the Legend of the Ten Rings (2021), and The Marvels (2023), along with the live-action Disney+ series Ms. Marvel.
-Additionally, alternate timeline versions of Danvers appear in the Disney+ animated series What If...?
+Alternate timeline versions of Danvers appear in the Disney+ animated series What If...?
 (2021), voiced by Alexandra Daniels.